Thai court dissolves progressive Move Forward Party, which won election but was blocked from power

 The protests led to vigorous prosecutions under Article 112, which previously had been relatively rarely employed.
 Critics say the law is often wielded as a tool to quash political dissent.

 Move Forward, formed as a new home for lawmakers from the dissolved Future Forward party, campaigned for an amendment of the article and other democratic reforms in the 2023 elections.
-It won first place in the balloting, a surprise victory indicating that many Thai voters were ready for change.
+Its first-place finish suggested many voters were ready for change.

-Move Forward has insisted that it wants to keep the monarchy above politics and not be exploited as a political tool.

 Credit: AP